Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,500

 Trump Media & Technology Group, UP

-The company behind Trump's Truth Social platform rose 3% after earlier jumping nearly 35%.
+The company behind Trump's Truth Social platform rose 5.9% after jumping nearly 35% earlier in the day.
 It regularly trades more on Trump's popularity than on prospects for its profits.
-Its rise came even after it filed unaudited financial documents with regulators late Tuesday saying it lost $19.2 million during the latest quarter and that its sales weakened from a year earlier.
+Its rise came even after it filed unaudited financial documents with regulators on Tuesday saying it lost $19.2 million during the latest quarter and that its sales weakened from a year earlier.

 Private-prison operators, UP

-A Trump-led Washington could push for tougher enforcement of the nation's borders, which could mean more business for companies that work with U.S. Immigration and Customs Enforcement, or ICE.
-GEO Group, which runs ICE processing centers, jumped 37.9%.
+A Trump-led Washington could push for tougher enforcement of the nation’s borders, which could mean more business for companies that work with U.S. Immigration and Customs Enforcement, or ICE.
+GEO Group, which runs ICE processing centers, surged 42.1%.

 Stocks of smaller companies, UP

-Trump's America-First policies could help companies that focus on customers within the United States, rather than big multinationals who could be hurt by increased tariffs and protectionism.
-The Russell 2000 index of smaller stocks, which are seen as more domestically focused than the big stocks in the S&P 500, jumped 5.6%.
-That was more than double the S&P 500's gain.
+Trump’s America-First policies could help companies that focus on customers within the United States, rather than big multinationals that could be hurt by increased tariffs and protectionism.
+The Russell 2000 index of smaller stocks, which are seen as more domestically focused than the big stocks in the S&P 500, jumped 5.8%.
+That was more than double the S&P 500’s gain.

 Treasury bond prices, DOWN